pythonanywhere/pythonanywhere_task_helpers/helpers/4-deploy-local-web-app.md

 2. The name of the application.

-For Django, the wsgi app is usually stored at *projectname/projectname/wsgi.py*, and the variable name is `application`
+For Django, the WSGI app is usually stored at *projectname/projectname/wsgi.py*, and the variable name is `application`

 For Flask, the WSGI app is usually invoked as `app = Flask(__name__)` somewhere.
 Locate this file and variable